Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 QB Josh Allen, Buffalo Bills, 6.5 rushing attempts - More (1.65x)

-Allen is among the league's top rushing quarterbacks, having carried 49 times for 261 yards and five touchdowns.
-He has carried seven or more times in two of the last four games.
+The dual-threat quarterback has carried 49 times for 261 yards and five touchdowns.
+Allen has carried seven or more times in two of the last four games.
 In his last two games against the Chiefs, he has carried 23 times for 94 yards.
 The model projects Allen will have 10.5 carries, giving this a 4.5 rating.

 TE Tucker Kraft, Green Bay Packers, 58.5 receiving yards - More (1.76x)

-Kraft is the Packers' leading receiver with 30 catches for 469 yards and six touchdowns.
-He has consistently outperformed his receiving yards expectation in four of this last five games against teams with a middle-third defense.
+Kraft is fast becoming one of the NFL's best tight ends.
+He is the Packers' leading receiver with 30 catches for 469 yards and six touchdowns.
+Kraft has consistently outperformed his receiving yards expectation in four of this last five games against teams with a middle-third defense.
 The model projects 66.8 yards receiving, giving this a 3.5 rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.11x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.